snehilvj/dmc-docs/docs/styles-api/styles.md

 > While some examples may use the `styles` property for convenience, it is recommended to use `classNames` or `className`
 > as the primary means of styling components, as it is more flexible and has better performance.

+See some examples using the `styles` prop below.

 ### className Property (Static Classes)